cerobreath/laravel-crud-restaurant/README.md

     - Ensure the Apache and MySQL modules are running in XAMPP.
     - Open phpMyAdmin ([http://localhost/phpmyadmin](http://localhost/phpmyadmin)).
-    - Create a new database named `restaurantApplication`.
+    - Create a new database named `restaurantApplication` and ensure the collation is set to `utf8_general_ci`.

 5. **Run Migrations:**
    Migrate the database to set up tables and relationships: